grimmlab/MicrobiomeBestPracticeReview/README.md

 Some software should be installed by the user directly as the workflow depends external software.</br>
 Without these the workflow will fail to run.

 - R and its libraries (Phyloseq, ggplot2, DADA2, argparser)
 - Python3: pip, libraries (argparse, re, Bio)

 In this workflow the precompiled binaries for Mothur is used which will be automatically downloaded.

 ## Example data
 This example data is a 16S rRNA gene region of gut samples collected longitudinally from a mouse post-weaning.
 The fastq files are generated on Miseq platform with 2X250 for V4 region.
-Example data is taken from mothurs [miseq SOP](http://www.mothur.org/wiki/MiSeq_SOP).
+Example data is taken from mothur's [miseq SOP](http://www.mothur.org/wiki/MiSeq_SOP).

 ## Steps to run the Amplicon workflow (amplicon_analysis.sh)

 **1. Add source path for raw data**:
-In the `amplicon_analysis.sh` add the path for the raw-data.
+In the `amplicon_analysis.sh` add the path for the rawdata.
 Please note that the workflow will make a local copy of the rawdata before proceeding further.

 ```bash
 SRC_RAWDATA=/path_to_my_rawdata_samples/.../.../
 ```
-**NOTE**: The sample data must always be paired end and compressed in the\*.fastq.gz format.
+**NOTE**: The sample data must always be paired end \*.fastq e.g "Sample_1.fastq" and "Sample_2.fastq" If you have compressed input the script has to be modified at certain places in order for it to work.

 **2. Set name of workflow**:

 Next choose an appropriate name for the analysis in the 'amplicon_analysis.sh' script.
 All the sub-folders like tools, analysis, rawdata copy, etc will be created under this folder name.